List of creepypastas: The Rake

-The Rake is a strange humanoid creature described as resembling either a naked man or a large hairless dog whose sightings have been reported on four different continents, occasionally being referred to as a "skin-walker", with the earliest known account being a mariner's log in 1691.
+The Rake is a strange, pale, bald, and skinny humanoid creature with long limbs described as resembling something between a naked man and a large, hairless dog whose sightings have been reported on four different continents, occasionally being referred to as a "skin-walker", with the earliest known account being a mariner's log in 1691.
 Named for its massive, incredibly sharp claws, the Rake lacerates its victims in their sleep and in some cases, speaks to them in a shrill voice.
+It's also known for crawling on all fours.
 Those fortunate enough to survive an encounter with the Rake usually end up traumatized by its appearance and behavior.

 In 2018, a film based on the Rake was released on Tubi and Amazon Prime.
 The film was poorly received by critics.